 My wife and the rest of her family – all Guatemalans – love nance.
 Personally, I find nance tolerable when I consume it raw – it has a robust flavor and texture that is unlike any other fruit I’ve tasted before.
-But hey, the good news is that it’s not the only way to eat nance – more on that later.
-First, a little background on what I consider to be a pretty looking fruit.
+The good news is that it’s not the only way to eat nance – more on that later.
+First, a little background on what I consider to be a beautiful looking fruit.

 Origins of Nance

 Nance, its scientific name is Byrsonima crassifolia, is found abundantly in the wild throughout southern Mexico, Caribbean, Central, and South America.
 It grows in very short quantities in South Florida, where it was first introduced via Panama.
 It seems as if every country has a name for this fruit – it’s known as Changugu, Nantzin, Chi, Nancen, Craboo, Doncela, Maricao, Paralejo, Tapal, Chaparro, Hori, and Sabana Mango.